marcomasser/LaunchBarActions/README.md

 # Swift Demangle

 Uses “xcrun swift-demangle” to convert a mangled Swift symbol name to a human-readable Swift symbol name.
 Handy for quickly selecting some mangled symbol and sending it to LaunchBar via Instant Send, then demangling the symbol.

+Here’s a mangled name for you to try: __TFCCC4test1a1b1c1dfS2_FTS0_1xS1_1vFT1xSi_Si_OVS_1e1f

+For more information, read Mike Ash’s post on [Swift Name Mangling](https://mikeash.com/pyblog/friday-qa-2014-08-15-swift-name-mangling.html).